MitchellCrean/Xaqios/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/Session 17.md

  - feinren looks at coin, gives it back to gilbert and writes note in journal
  - feinren scribbles fevorously in note about coin transforming into platinum
  - carriage pulls up, we all get in, it waits exactly 5 minutes before going on
- - carriage reaches castle, where commander is waiting for us
+ - carriage reaches castle, where lieutenant is waiting for us
  - tell him about notes and construct, and fact that tarlo and gilberts faces were seen
  - says the king will meet us tomorrow
  - feinren goes back to his room, asks for dinner to be delivered to his room, while others head to the dining hall
- - place where tarlo sits at the table has been covered in cloth, 'we know wood is only dangerous to you when consumed, but we thought wed take some measures just to be sure'
+ - place where tarlo sits at the table has been covered in cloth, 'we know wood is only dangerous to you when consumed, but we thought we'd take some measures just to be sure'
  - dinner is steak with delicious sides, mushroom peppercorn sauce, mashed potato and beans
  - feinren learns hold person
  - tarlo goes back to her room, after about 30 mins of meditation a dark shape appears in the room